jamiejamiebobamie/pegaFlashcards/notes.md

 	a header
 	a left navigation pane
 	a content pane
-how do you modify the contents of a section?
+How do you modify the contents of a section you are viewing?
-	use Live UI to identify and open the section to change it to create a new layout for a portal you should create a new harness in the Data-Portal class and add a section layout to the portal.
+	Use Live UI to identify and open the section to change it. to create a new layout for a portal you should create a new harness in the Data-Portal class and add a section layout to the portal.
 But what must you reference on the Details tab of the portal record after doing this? the new harness
 Skins contain instructions for